yamesjamess/feb-24-hackathon-love-riot/README.md

 When it comes to the complexities of love and relationships, many people 'look to the stars' in order to analyse the potential of a budding romance between two people.
 We decided to build our Valentine's themed application as a Love Compatibility Calculator which is both fun to use and shares some insights into the compatibility of the astrological star-signs.

+Our opening statement on the landing page for users:

+***"Feeling lost in the maze of love?
+Wondering if you're on the right path to happiness?
+Unveil the secrets of your relationships with our Love Compatibility Calculator!
+Say goodbye to uncertainty and hello to lasting connections."***

 ## Objectives